predictiveauditing/ConformancePandas/README.md

 # Pandas Conformance Checker
-This python package is a fork from bptlab/bpic implementing conformance checking and data labeling in pandas for predictive process mining .
+This python package is a fork from bptlab/bpic implementing conformance checking and data labeling in pandas for predictive process mining.

 # Examples